 - C.1.
-The Local Assurance Framework (Assurance Framework) is a document that sets out all of the SELEP's governance and brings together the policies and procedures into one place.
+The Local Assurance Framework (Assurance Framework) is a document that sets out all of SELEP's governance and brings together the policies and procedures into one place.
 The SELEP Ltd Assurance Framework must comply with the National Local Growth Assurance Framework (National Assurance Framework), and the Section 151 Officer of the Accountable Body assesses whether our Local Assurance Framework is compliant and whether it is being adhered to in all the operations and decisions of the partnership. - C.2.
-The National Assurance Framework is written by the Cities and Local Growth Unit ("Government"), which is a joint unit between the Department for Business, Energy and Industrial Strategy (BEIS) and the Ministry of Housing, Communities and Local Government (MHCLG).
-This unit is responsible for LEPs nationally. - C.3.
+The National Assurance Framework was written by the Cities and Local Growth Unit ("Government"), which is a joint unit between the Department for Business, Energy and Industrial Strategy (BEIS) and the Ministry of Housing, Communities and Local Government (MHCLG).
+The Department for Levelling Up, Housing and Communities is now responsible for LEPs nationally. - C.3.
 The details of how a decision is made will depend on the type of decision and the financial value associated with that decision.
 Details on how to classify a decision and how each decision flows can be found at Section 6: How We Make Decisions but below is an example of how the LEP's Investment Panel (a sub-committee of the Strategic Board) decides to invest in a project with the assistance of the Independent Technical Evaluator (ITE).